Hitting The High CsDecember 9, 2018

 This picture just sums up bird migration and Greystones in a nutshell.
 A flock of brent flying towards Kilcoole marsh, to feed before their long journey back to Arctic Canada.
 This once again shows how my grandfather tries to open the eye of the Greystones community to wildlife on their doorstep…

-We’ll be featuring lots more of Cian Cardiff’s magnificent nature shots over the coming years.
+We’ll be featuring lots more of Cian Cardiff’s magnificent nature shots over the coming years and adding them to his gallery here.
 In the meantime, you can check out his inspiration’s incredible work right about here.
 And here.
 And here.